damienbod/IdentityOidcPhone2fa/README.md

 ### Phone only authentication

-Requires mass usage protection
+Requires mass usage protection, a captcha should be used or an authenticated user.

 ### Recover account using Phone authentication

-Requires mass usage protection
+Requires mass usage protection, a captcha should be used or an authenticated user.

 ## Database